lervag/vimtex/CONTRIBUTING.md

 - Use line of `-`s to separate subsections
 - The section tags should be right aligned at the 79th column
 - Sections should be included and linked to from the table of contents

+VimTeX also provides a little high level [documentation](./DOCUMENTATION.md) which might help you to understand the functionality of this plugin a little bit faster.

 ## Code style